ankusharya/epiweeks/README.rst

 =========

-A Python package to calculate epidemiological weeks using the CDC (MMWR), ISO, BARC week numbering systems.
+A Python package to calculate epidemiological weeks using the CDC (MMWR), ISO and BARC week numbering systems.

 |travis| |codecov| |docs| |supported| |version| |license|